 What about PMDD?

-Pre-Menstrual Dyphoric Disorder (PMDD) is where a woman experiences many PMS signs and symptoms to such an intensity that it severely impacts her daily life ranging form school to daily life, work, social relationships and self-esteem.
+As mentioned earlier, Pre-Menstrual Dyphoric Disorder (PMDD) is where a woman experiences many PMS signs and symptoms to such an intensity that it severely impacts her daily life ranging form school to daily life, work, social relationships and self-esteem.
 In extreme cases it has driven a woman mad and even to commit murder.

 Chinese Herbs for PMS